oleksii-honchar/nrp-cli/README.md

 * Keep `name` unique
 * `domainName` should contain only single domain, multiple domains not tested
-* rest of the options will add related nginx includes to the service config
+* rest of the options will controls adding misc nginx includes to the service config
 * if you don't need HTTPS omit `https` section

   ```yaml